 What Constitutes Harassment from a Neighbor

-Disagreements are bound to happen in any community.
+Disagreements happen in any community.
 But, there is a vast difference between HOA neighbors fighting and HOA neighbor harassment.
 When the latter occurs, the HOA should definitely intervene.
 According to the United States Department of Housing and Urban Development (HUD), there are two types of harassment:

 - Quid Pro Quo Harassment.
 This type of harassment happens when party A (asks or demands inappropriate conduct from party B in exchange for a service, usually related to housing.
 Literally translates as “this for that,” quid pro quo harassment can be direct or implied.

 - Hostile Environment Harassment.
 This type of harassment happens when a homeowner experiences prevalent or extreme inappropriate conduct that it impedes on the person’s right to enjoy their home.

 When the HOA Is Liable for HOA Neighbor Harassment

 The HOA must take action when harassment is present.
 Otherwise, the homeowner has a right to file a lawsuit against the association.
 To determine whether an HOA is liable in case of harassment, look for the following elements: